Hygromia cinctella: Distribution

 This snail is native to various European countries around the Mediterranean, including south-east France, southern Switzerland, north-west Croatia, Italy, and Slovenia.
 It has been introduced and is becoming rapidly established in Great Britain, Austria, Czech Republic, Hungary, Belgium, Germany, the Netherlands and the United States.
 It has also been recorded in Ireland.

 Hygromia cinctella was described as new to Britain by writer Alex Comfort based on specimens he had found in the Paignton area of Devon in April 1950.
 Subsequently, it was realised that specimens of this species had actually been found in the area from 1945 onwards, but these had been misidentified as the related species and close congener Hygromia limbata, itself a non-native species only discovered in Britain in 1919.
-It remained predominantly confined to the south-east of England until the mid 1970s, at which point it began to extend its range dramatically.
+It remained predominantly confined to the south-east of England until the mid-1970s, at which point it began to extend its range dramatically.
 It now has a scattered distribution which extends as far north as Scotland, the first Scottish record being in Glasgow in 2008.
 In Britain it seems to favour anthropogenic habitats such as gardens, hedgerows and waste ground.

 Hygromia cinctella has so far been discovered at two sites in Ireland; waste ground west of Cork City and a garden near Lisburn where it appears to be persisting.
 The latter population is thought to have been accidentally introduced along with garden plants brought from a site near Bristol.

-Behavior
+Behaviour

 Where they occur, numerous Hygromia cinctella can often be found together in large aggregations.
 They can be active at night in humid conditions, on paths and flagstones.
 They can rest high on walls or in the leaf litter and underside of logs.
 The species can be active in cold weather and survives very cold winters in Central Europe, therefore its recent expansion might have more to do with increased transportation than with climate change.

 This species creates and uses love darts in its mating behavior.